 The stately historic brick homes in most DC neighborhoods were constructed with relatively soft, porous bricks and limestone mortar.
-Many of the interiors were covered with lime plaster...Read More
+Many of the interiors were covered with lime plaster.
+Occasionally..Read More

 When the warm summer evenings begin to lengthen, homeowners in Washington DC spend more time outdoors.
-A backyard patio is the ideal way to expand your home’s living and entertaining space into..Read More
+A backyard patio is the ideal way to expand your home’s living and entertaining space into the..Read More

 Maintaining older brick structures that were constructed from the late 1700s to around 1944 requires traditional methods and materials.
-This means that many simple DIY repair methods you find on..Read More
+This means that many simple DIY repair methods you find on the..Read More

 Don’t Take Care of Themselves